Meaningful Metrics: what collectibles and video games taught me about property analysis

 Step 1: Classify and cap.
 Each POI maps to 1 of the 18 categories.
 Within each category, POIs group by sub-type (food vs. beverage within F&B, specialty vs. general within Retail).
 Only the closest 10 per sub-group are kept.
 This prevents any single sub-type from overwhelming the score.

 Step 2: Amplification of Intensity (AoI).
 This is where the modifiers apply.
-For eligible categories, each POI in the capped pool receives an ownership multiplier: chain (0.5) or independent (1.5).
+For eligible categories, each POI in the capped pool receives an ownership multiplier: chain (0.5) or commercial (1.5).
+Chain means the business is matched in the OpenStreetMap Name Suggestion Index (NSI) brand database.
+Commercial means it is not matched as a chain brand but falls in an eligible category.
+Categories where ownership classification does not apply are scored at 1.0 (other).
 Category scores are computed as the average of all ownership-adjusted POI values.
 Then, in Ring 1, synergy boosts apply: when 2 parent groups are both present, all categories in both groups receive a percentage boost.
 14 synergy pairs across 3 tiers.
-Boosts stack.¹⁵
+Boosts stack.15

 14 active pairs.
 Ring 1 only.
 Boosts stack when multiple pairs fire.